background image

 • Drawing on your professional and/or academic experience, please describe one challenge urban areas face in their efforts to address climate change.

 • How do you intend to manage your time effectively given your current commitments to work and your personal life?
-While valuable for your career, this certificate can be demanding and we want to ensure that you have a plan to manage your time effectively.
+While valuable for your career, this certificate can be demanding, and we want to ensure that you have a plan to manage your time effectively.

-• Three Cairns Fellows
+Three Cairns Fellows

-• This is a competitive scholarship focused on increasing the availability of environmental education to applicants from under-resourced countries.
-To be considered for this award, candidates must submit the supplemental essay below.
-Applicants may be requested to also participate in a virtual interview.
+• This is a competitive application for tuition support focused on increasing the availability of environmental education to applicants from under-resourced countries.

-• Essay prompt: Please describe how you are currently helping to advance climate solutions in the Global South.
+Essay prompt: Please describe how you are currently helping to advance climate solutions in the Global South.
 How will the program help you further the impact of your work on climate solutions in the near and long term?
 (200-450 words)

 There is no application fee